Phylliida/minloomwebui/README.md

 ![loom preview](https://raw.githubusercontent.com/Phylliida/minloomwebui/refs/heads/main/loom.png)

 It's deliberately very minimal.
-There's an undo but no support for viewing a tree, just you and the text box.
+You can traverse the tree via the arrows (up to parent, left and right to siblings, down to last visited child). ctrl-left, ctrl-right, etc. can press these buttons.
+Ctrl-enter to pause and begin generation.

-However your entire history is stored.
+Your entire history is stored.
 You can access it by moving prev and next (or typing in an index), or by copying the current url (which will have a persistent link via a hash).

 Save those hashes if you want to "bookmark" something.

 You can also navigate around using the browser back and forward buttons.

-There's a calendar view at [http://localhost:5000/calendar](http://localhost:5000/calendar) that allows you to view your entire chronological history.
+There's a calendar view that allows you to view your entire chronological history.

 ## Source